PatrickHenson/puzzle_script/README.md

 ```

 ## Output
-The output is stored in multiple formats to make it easy to utilize.
+The output folder contains the following content to make it easy to choose how to use the message.

+NOTE: Content in the output folder is overwritten each time the program is run.
 **log.txt**
 * RANDOM SEED: the value used to generate the substitution cipher.
 * MESSAGE: the original input message.